 However, if you have a lot of data and / or files that need uploading, here are a few tips:

 Using our automated SFTP import process to move your data into DealTrack — some of our clients like to import data overnight, or over the weekend;

-Try starting off with data related to just a select number of suppliers (4 or 5 is suggested to begin with) — for additional suppliers, you can move related data into DealTrack in stages.
+Try starting off with data related to just a select number of trading partners (4 or 5 is suggested to begin with) — for additional trading partners, you can move related data into DealTrack in stages.